thestennettreport/TheStennettReport.github.io/Project_2025/Mandate_For_Leadership/Chapter_9.md

 **Key Points & Concerns for Democrats:**

 * **"Deradicalizing" USAID:** Primorac calls for "deradicalizing" USAID by eliminating programs and initiatives related to abortion, climate change, and gender equality, arguing that these are "divisive" and "harmful."
-(Page 287)
     * **Concern:** This would represent a significant shift in U.S. foreign aid policy, potentially undermining efforts to promote women's rights, combat climate change, and provide essential health services in developing countries.
-    * **Quote:** "The Biden Administration has deformed the agency by treating it as a global platform to pursue overseas a divisive political and cultural agenda that promotes abortion, climate extremism, gender radicalism, and interventions against perceived systematic racism."
 * **Countering China:** Primorac emphasizes the need to counter China's growing influence in the developing world and calls for restoring the Trump Administration's "Clear Choice" initiative, which contrasted American values with Chinese "authoritarianism."
-(Page 288)
     * **Concern:** This could lead to a more confrontational and less cooperative approach to development assistance, potentially undermining efforts to address global challenges like poverty and disease.
 * **Promoting Conservative Social Values:** Primorac advocates for using USAID to promote conservative social values, such as opposition to abortion and support for traditional families.
-(Page 292)
     * **Concern:** This could alienate partners and beneficiaries who do not share those values and undermine USAID's effectiveness in promoting development and humanitarian assistance.
 * **Reducing Foreign Aid:** Primorac calls for scaling back USAID's global footprint and returning to its 2019 budget level, arguing that the Biden Administration's budget increases are "wasteful."
-(Page 287)
     * **Concern:** This could harm vulnerable populations in developing countries who rely on U.S. foreign aid for essential services like health care, education, and disaster relief.
 * **Empowering Faith-Based Organizations:** Primorac advocates for increasing funding to faith-based organizations, arguing that they are more effective than secular organizations in providing development assistance.
-(Page 292)
     * **Concern:** This could lead to discrimination against beneficiaries who do not share the religious beliefs of the funded organizations and undermine the principle of separation of church and state.

 **Summary:**